Skip to main content

 Object Types

 Object types are the basic building block of any authorization scheme in Warrant.
-Represented as JSON, each object type defines a resource type (ex. tenant) in an application along with the relationships that can exist between that resource and others in the application (ex. users).
-Object types are an incredibly flexible way to define authorization models, even allowing you to express complex hierarchical and inherited relationships.
+Represented as JSON, each object type defines a type of resource (e.g. stores, items, etc.) in an application along with the relationships that can exist between that and other resources in the application (e.g. users).
+Object types are an incredibly flexible way to define authorization models and even allow you to express complex hierarchical and inherited relationships.

 Object types can be created directly in the Warrant dashboard or via the Object Types API.

-In this overview, we'll explain the key attributes of object types by modeling a simple eCommerce application with three object types: user, store, and item.
+In this overview, we'll explain the key attributes of object types by creating an authorization model for a simple eCommerce application with three object types: user, store, and item.

 Type

 The first attribute of an object type is its type.
 Each object type must have a unique string as its type.
-In our eCommerce example:
+In our eCommerce app, we'll have the following object types:

 {